On this page:

 Resources for support

-Refer to these resources if you need support or information related to the Daily Check, your health, isolation, academics, or travel.
+Refer to these resources if you need support or information related to your health, housing, dining, academics, travel, getting a copy of your vaccination documentation, and more.